 If you're noticing your particle board bookcase, end table, or coffee table starting to show signs of wear, it is possible to refurbish the item instead of tossing it.
 The easiest method is simply to paint it.

-Painting particle board will help you save money and add more personality to an existing piece.
+Painting particle board will help you save money by eliminating the need to buy new furniture, and it can add more personality to an existing piece.
 You can use stencils, a bold paint color, wallpaper, or decoupage to further enhance the item.

 Tools and Supplies